Karolin Kippasto

-Karolin Kippasto (born July 22, 1996) is an Estonian model, beauty queen, and ballet dancer, who has represented Estonia at many international beauty pageants such as Miss Grand International 2018, Miss World 2021, Miss International 2023 and is the first representative of Estonia at Miss Cosmo 2025.
+Karolin Kippasto (born July 22, 1996) is an Estonian beauty pageant titleholder who has represented Estonia at many pageants including Miss Grand International 2018, Miss World 2021, Miss International 2023.
+She is the first representative of Estonia at Miss Cosmo 2025.
 Before that she was in the Top 10 of Miss Tourism International 2019.

-Early life

-Karolin Kippasto born in 1996, Karolin Kippasto graduated from the University of Tartu with a degree in psychology.
-During her studies, she developed a love for dance, especially ballet, and pursued it for eight years.
-Her passion for art also extended to painting.
-She has been participating in competitions since she was a child: at the age of eight, she won an international drawing competition in Japan, and at the age of 14, she received awards for sewing and design.
+Personal

 Kippasto is 172 cm tall and speaks Estonian and English.
 Her hobbies include cycling, choreography and ballet.
 Her motto in life is "Be the change you want to see in the world".

 Career

-In addition to participating in beauty pageants, Kippasto also works as a promoter, dancer, and project manager.
+Kippasto also works as a promoter, dancer, and project manager.
 In 2023, she began working as a weather forecaster for the Kanal 2 TV news program "Reporter".
 In 2019, she worked as a stage dancer in China for six months.
 She is also a volunteer for the Red Cross.

 Pageantry

 Miss Grand International 2018

-She was crowned Miss Grand Estonia 2018 and represented the country at Miss Grand International 2018.
+Kippasto won Miss Grand Estonia 2018 and represented her country at Miss Grand International 2018.